 After many years of supporting the Center and the Research Enhancement Grant, which supports faculty as they work with undergraduate researchers, Bob and Joyce created the Bob L. and Joyce Beery Miles Research Endowment to ensure that this support for research continues in perpetuity.

-The Center celebrates 25 years of forging better futures for families
+The Center celebrates forging better futures for families

-Friends of the Center for Families recognized 25 years at Purdue University!
+Friends of the Center for Families recognized 25 years of impact.